 Caring for your affected limb

 It’s important to take good care of your affected limb to help it heal.
 The instructions below are general.
-If your surgeon gives you different instructions, follow those.
+If your surgeon gives you different instructions, follow those instead.
 If you have any questions, call your surgeon’s office.

 Avoid putting pressure on or near your incisions until your surgeon tells you it’s OK.
-For example, avoid sleeping on your affected side and don’t wear tight clothing.
+For example, avoid sleeping on your affected side and do not wear tight clothing.

-• Keep your affected limb elevated as often as you can.
+- Keep your affected limb elevated as often as you can.
 It’s best to rest your limb on 2 pillows while you’re sitting or sleeping, if you can.
-This will help prevent swelling while you’re not wrapping your affected limb.
+This will help prevent swelling.

 Starting 2 weeks after your surgery:

-• Keep following the same lifting, pushing, and pulling restrictions.
-Don’t lift, push, or pull anything heavier than 5 pounds (2.3 kilograms).
+- Keep following the same lifting, pushing, and pulling restrictions (rules).
+Do not lift, push, or pull anything heavier than 5 pounds (2.3 kilograms).

 Starting 4 weeks after your surgery:

-• You can wrap and massage over your incisions.
+- Keep performing MLD.
+You can start massaging over your incisions.

-• You don’t need to follow any restrictions.
+- You do not need to keep following any lifting, pushing, or pulling restrictions.
 You can go back to all your usual activities.

 Going back to work